How To Build A Chat App In Flutter With Firebase?

 How Effective Is the Flutter Chat App with Firebase?

-Flutter chat app with firebase is a powerful combo in terms of performance and reliability.
+Chat app in flutter with firebase is a powerful combo in terms of performance and reliability.
 Here are other solid reasons.

 - Cross-platform compatibility: Flutter is compatible with cross-platform support.
 You can code once and deploy it on multiple platforms, such as iOS, Android, Web, and desktop.
 It gives you performance like native apps.